h2oai/deepwater/README.md

 Refer to the [Deep Water Workshop on EC2 Amazon AMI](https://github.com/h2oai/deepwater/blob/master/docs/open-tour-dallas/deep-water-ami.md) document for additional information on how to run this AMI.

 ### Pre-Release Docker Image
 We have a GPU-enabled Docker image on Docker Hub.
-To use it you need a Linux machine at least one GPU and with docker and nvidia-docker installed.
+To use it you need a Linux machine with at least one GPU, and with docker and nvidia-docker installed.

-An **NVIDIA GPU** with a **Compute Capability** of at least 3.5 is necessary.
+An **NVIDIA GPU** with a **Compute Capability of at least 3.5** is necessary.
 See https://developer.nvidia.com/cuda-gpus .

 If you use **Amazon Web Services (AWS)**, a good machine type to use is the **P2** series.